Back to All Events

 About the Speaker

-Dr. Nicholas Mandrak is a Professor in the Department of Biological Sciences at the University of Toronto Scarborough and Director of a professional Master’s program in Conservation and Biodiversity.
+Dr. Mandrak is a Professor in the Department of Biological Sciences at the University of Toronto Scarborough and Director of a professional Master’s program in Conservation and Biodiversity.
 His research lab examines the biogeography, biodiversity and conservation of freshwater fishes, particularly endangered and invasive species.
 He is co-author of the newly updated ROM Field Guide to the Freshwater Fishes of Ontario.

 Event Logistics